edgedb/edgedb/docs/guides/tutorials/graphql_apis_with_strawberry.rst

 Strawberry
 ==========

-:edb-alt-title: Building a GraphQL API with EdgeDB and Strawberry
+:edb-alt-title: Building a GraphQL API with Gel and Strawberry

 EdgeDB allows you to query your database with GraphQL via the built-in GraphQL extension.
 It enables you to expose GraphQL-driven CRUD APIs for all object